vishnuhassan/vishnuhassan/README.md

 <hr>
  :man_technologist: About Me :

-- :telescope: I’m a Software Engineer and contribute in all phases of the product development life cycle.
+- :telescope: I’m a Python Developer and contribute in all phases of the product development life cycle.

 - :seedling: Exploring Technical Content Writing.